-Green For Life Environmental (GFL), a well-known waste management company with many local garbage contracts, announced on Wednesday that it will be moving its corporate headquarters from Vaughan to Miami.
-This change will lead to around “a dozen” job losses, according to its CEO in an interview with City News.
+Green For Life Environmental (GFL), the well-known waste management company that has various local garbage contracts, revealed on Wednesday that it is shifting its corporate headquarters from Vaughan to Miami.
+This move will lead to approximately “a dozen” job losses, according to its CEO in an interview with City News.

-In a statement, the company explained that this move “is intended to broaden GFL’s shareholder base via eligibility for inclusion in major U. S. equity indices,” while emphasizing its commitment to “grow its existing Canadian footprint and maintain its Canadian jurisdiction of incorporation and TSX listing.”
+In a statement, the company mentioned that this relocation “is intended to broaden GFL’s shareholder base via eligibility for inclusion in major U. S. equity indices.”
+They emphasized their commitment to continuing “to grow its existing Canadian footprint and maintain its Canadian jurisdiction of incorporation and TSX listing.”

-Patick Dovigi, founder and CEO of GFL, mentioned that the company’s legal home will still be Ontario.
+Patick Dovigi, the founder and CEO of GFL, confirmed that the company’s jurisdiction of incorporation – essentially where it’s legally based – will still be Ontario.

 When asked about the impact on jobs, Dovigi informed City News that “about a dozen” employees would be affected.

-Dovigi highlighted that this relocation aims to benefit investors in the publicly traded company.
+Dovigi highlighted that this move aims to benefit investors in the publicly traded company.

 “Consistent with our desire to access a wider global investor base across both passive and active strategies, the relocation of our executive headquarters broadens our eligibility for participation in U. S. equity indices while preserving our eligibility for inclusion in Canadian equity indices,” he stated in a release.